paulwerner/texer/README.md

 ### Algorithm Blocks

-Click the "Algorithm Block" button to insert a template:
+Type `/algorithm` or `/alg` to insert a complete algorithm template:

 ```latex
 \begin{algorithm}